funkaoshi/s.vs.tpk/_posts/2022-03-05-paradigms-and-gaming.md

 The easy thing to do when you come across a game outside your comfort zone is to dismiss it out of hand: "how is this even a game?"
 Personal preference turns into condemnation.
 I try and make an effort to understand where games are coming from.
 [The experience of playing games further afield from my tastes has at times been revelatory][nightwitches].
 Approaching a game on its own terms with an open mind doesn't mean you'll end up liking it.
 There are many games I read and bounce right off.
 That's fine, not all games need to be for me, not should they.

+I'm looking forward to playing both of this games.
+I'm sure i'll have much more to say.

 [^1]: LotFP's rulebook starts this way because it was originally part of a trio of books, a Tutorial Book that would introduce players to the game, and a Referee Book that further solidfies LotFP's approach to gaming.
 Divorced of its siblings when turned into a hardcover, the Rules and Magic book ends up feeling almost aggressive or exciting: this is how you make a character let's go!
+Something I really love about that rulebook, actually.
 [^2]: Miyazaki minus all the violence that exists in his movies: ha!

 [skorne]: https://dreamingdragonslayer.itch.io/skorne